nestor-gm/ruql/README.md

 Multiple-choice "select all that apply" questions
 -------------------------------------------------

-These use the same syntax as single-choice quetsions, but multiple `answer` clauses are allowed:
+These use the same syntax as single-choice questions, but multiple `answer` clauses are allowed:

 ```ruby